 The 6-Week Postpartum Checkup Is Total Bullshit

-Let me get right to it — the society we live in fails mothers time and time again.
+I say it all the time, and I certainly don’t want to come across as a Negative Nancy or anything, but the society we live in fails families over and over again.
 The 6-week check-up is a joke, and here’s why.

 Here’s what we know at 6-weeks out: